Autonomous Agile Teams and Enterprise Content Strategy: An Impossible Combination?

-Agile engineering teams sensing large documentation needs to hire a dedicated technical writer specific to their team.
-These writers often arrive with only marginal obligations to adhere to a larger system.
-If the writer has to feed into the same toolchain, taxonomy, style guide, re-usable content storage, approval process, and publishing workflows as the enterprise, then you’ve slowed down the tech doc process and have immediately started moving at odds with agile’s nimble and quick development process.
+Agile engineering teams sensing extensive documentation needs tend to hire a dedicated technical writer specific to their team.
+These writers often arrive with only marginal obligations to adhere to wider enterprise concerns.
+If the writer has to plug into the same toolchain, taxonomy, style guide, re-usable content source, approval process, and publishing workflows as the enterprise, then you’ve slowed down the tech doc process and are at odds with the nimble and quick pace of agile development.

 Is agile at odds with enterprise content strategy?
 And if so, are the benefits of enterprise content strategy strong enough to overpower the driving forces of agile?
-If the natural direction for tech writer dynamics in companies is small agile teams rather than coordinated cross-department collaborations and structures, then is enterprise content strategy an uphill battle that’s simply running counter to trends in software development?
+If the natural direction for tech writer dynamics in companies is small agile teams rather than coordinated cross-department collaborations and structures, is enterprise content strategy an uphill battle that’s simply running counter to trends in software development?
 Should we resist the move to unify content across the enterprise and instead be satisfied with the current product we’re documenting, without squaring and aligning it within the larger content landscape outside of our agile team’s concerns?
+These are tough questions.

-This kind of disjointed hodgepodge of tech is understandable in mergers and acquisitions, but few users will understand and be patient with the idea that the single company they interact with is actually made up of dozens of small, independent internal companies that, it has become clear, don’t seem to know what each other is working on or building, since none of the products work together.
+A hodgepodge of technology is understandable in mergers and acquisitions, but few users will be patient with the idea that the single company they interact with is actually made up of dozens of small, independent internal companies that don’t seem to know what each other is working on or building, since none of the products work together.
 As a worse case, in massive companies, totally isolated teams might even be working on different solutions for the same problem, unaware of each other’s existence.

 Before adding new topics to an information landscape, look to see how the new information will fit in with the existing information — across all information forms, from docs to blogs, forums, white papers, and more.
 Synthesizing information to harmonize with the larger information landscape requires wide reading and analysis but is essential for the user experience, since users often bounce from one information source to another as they consume information._